 In general, to participate in one of our clinical trials, patients must be treated at our facility, but will go home after each appointment, unless the protocol dictates otherwise.
 Most families who participate in our clinical trials live within 150 miles of Fort Collins or are willing to travel or temporarily relocate for the period of the study.

 Clinical trials related to pet cancer are conducted throughout the United States.
-If you do not live close enough to participate in one of our trials, please visit AVMA to search for trials in your area.
+If you do not live close enough to participate in one of our trials, please visit the AVMA Veterinary Clinical Trials Registry website to search for trials in your area.

 Observational Study of a Novel Canine Cancer Diet